2019 SEA Games: Mascot

-Pami, with their name derived from the "pamilya", the Filipino word for "family", is the official mascot of the games.
+Pami, with their name derived from the "pamilya", the Filipino word for "family", is the official mascot of the Games.
 According to 2019 SEA Games executive director Ramon Suzara, the mascot represents every nation, every athlete, every person coming together that support each other at the games.
 The mascot with a joyful character has been described to have been made from squishy spherical balls.
 Just like the logo and theme, it was also previewed during the meeting in Jakarta, Indonesia.
 It was made official during the countdown ceremony in Bayanihan Park.

 Theme songs

 Ryan Cayabyab composed the official theme song of the 2019 Southeast Asian Games, which shares the name of the games' official slogan "We Win As One".
 Floy Quintos wrote the lyrics for the song, which was officially launched on July 11, 2019.
 Lea Salonga performed for the official release of theme song.
-The theme song and music video for "We Win as One" was formally released on September 3, 2019, at the Resorts World Manila.
+The theme song and music video for "We Win as One" was formally released on September 3, 2019, at the Resorts World Manila (now Newport World Resorts).
 The music video which was shot at the New Clark City Sports Hub was directed by Shem Hampac and was produced by Equinox Manila.

 Cayabyab originally made the composition of the song, with the expectation that 11 singers would do the official performance.
 The song was revised, in order to be more suitable for a solo performance, after Lea Salonga was tapped to do the performance.
 Cayabyab and Jimmy Antiporda were the ones responsible for the arrangement of the song.

 Sarah Geronimo released "Who We Are", a legacy song for the workforce and volunteers of the 2019 Southeast Asian Games.
 The song was eventually played in several victory ceremonies with Filipino medalists.
 The music video was shot on several venues of the games.

 Arnel Pineda and Filipino band KO Jones also released "Rock the SEA Games", which was also played during several SEA Games competitions, and was performed during the closing ceremonies on December 11, 2019.

 In March 2020, "We Win as One" was remixed as "We Heal As One" in response to the 2020 coronavirus pandemic in the Philippines.
-Ryan Cayabyab also composed the song with new lyrics by Floy Quintos.
-The song was performed by various Filipino singers.
+Ryan Cayabyab also composed the song with new lyrics in English and Tagalog by Floy Quintos; it was performed by various Filipino singers.